pmq20/node-packer/node/doc/api/http.md

 Flush the request headers.

-For efficiency reasons, Node.js normally buffers the request headers until you call `request.end()` or write the first chunk of request data.
-It then tries hard to pack the request headers and data into a single TCP packet.
+For efficiency reasons, Node.js normally buffers the request headers until `request.end()` is called or the first chunk of request data is written.
+It then tries to pack the request headers and data into a single TCP packet.

-That's usually what you want (it saves a TCP round-trip) but not when the first data is not sent until possibly much later.  `request.flushHeaders()` lets you bypass the optimization and kickstart the request.
+That's usually desired (it saves a TCP round-trip), but not when the first data is not sent until possibly much later.  `request.flushHeaders()` bypasses the optimization and kickstarts the request.

 ### request.setNoDelay([noDelay])
 <!-- YAML
 added: v0.5.9
 -->

-* `noDelay` {Boolean}
+* `noDelay` {boolean}

 Once a socket is assigned to this request and is connected [`socket.setNoDelay()`][] will be called.